cjulian-360/vr-demo/README.md

 - hooked up UI layer to new API for dealer-list and static pages

 ## Work Remaining
-- hook up dealer dashboard UI
+- hook up the rest of dealer dashboard UI
-- login / authentication

 ## Demo
-- UI to DB end-to-end, dealer list
+- UI to DB end-to-end, dealer list, dashboard header